andy-bower/unhtml3/README.md

 Content within `<SCRIPT>` and `<STYLE>` elements is ignored.

+`unhtml` can be built with `libxml2` and/or `libgumbo` parsers to cover the set of HTML, XHTML and HTML 5 tag-soup documents.

-# Relationship to unhtml 2.2, 2.3
+# Relationship to unhtml 2.x

-This version of unhtml is a complete rewrite and drop-in replacement of unhtml (originally known as 'clean') by Kevin Swan in 1998.
+This version of unhtml is a complete rewrite of and drop-in replacement for unhtml (originally known as 'clean') by Kevin Swan in 1998.
 The original program appears to be abandoned upstream and is currently maintained in Debian as unhtml at https://salsa.debian.org/debian/unhtml/-/tree/upstream?ref_type=heads

 # Motivation

-The current `unhtml` package in Debian has significant flaws which in my view aren't sensible fixable by patching the old version.
-This new version uses a proper HTML parser library (initially, libgumbo, for its ability to understand HTML 5 tag soup) with complete capability to handle entities.
+The current `unhtml` package in Debian has significant flaws which in my view aren't sensibly fixable by patching the old version.
+This new version uses proper HTML and XHTML parser libraries with complete capability to handle entities.

 The major flaws of the old package are:

 * Only understands and emits ISO-8859-1, not UTF-8.
-* Has handling limitations with some constructs such as DOCTYPE, CDATA sections and STYLE elements.
+* Has handling limitations with some constructs such as DOCTYPE, CDATA sections, comments and STYLE elements.

 The existing package has a non-trivial
 [popcon count](https://qa.debian.org/popcon.php?package=unhtml) if I have